Tourists visiting Sagrada Familia have two choices – explore only the Basilica or go up the Nativity or Passion Towers after seeing the church.

 6. View from the Towers is stunning

-From the Sagrada Familia towers, visitors see Barcelona city’s stunning views, the mountains around the city, and the blue Mediterranean Sea.
+From the Sagrada Familia towers, visitors see Barcelona’s stunning views, the mountains around the city, and the blue Mediterranean Sea.

-Follow the link to find out why five million tourists step inside Sagrada Familia annually.
+Follow the link to discover why five million tourists step inside Sagrada Familia annually.